qsbase/qs2/README.md

 ## Validating file integrity

 The `qs2` format saves an internal checksum.
-This can be used to test for file corruption before deserialization, but has a minor performance penality.
+This can be used to test for file corruption before deserialization via the `validate_checksum` parameter, but has a minor performance penalty.

 ``` r
 qs_save(data, "myfile.qs2")